zouyonghao/zotero-sync-to-tablet/README.txt

-A Zotero plugin for sending and retriving files from a directory.
+A Zotero plugin for sending and retrieving files from a directory.